Yasirwiifto/My-Second-Portfolio/README.md

 * As a visitor, I want to explore a portfolio section with project details and links to GitHub repositories, so I can assess the developer's practical skills and project diversity.

 ***

+### **Site Aims:**

+* Use my portfolio to establish a strong online presence on professional platforms.
+This will increase the reach and impact of my portfolio.

+* Prioritize providing a positive user experience and to focus on optimizing mobile responsiveness, ensuring fast loading times, and facilitating easy navigation.

+***